Need a little extra help with budgeting and planning out how to spend money? Here are some great simple household budgeting tips that might help!

-Everyone can use a little help sticking to their budget.
-It seems like one say you are sailing along just fine and then the next you hit a snag and you feel like the entire system is coming crashing down.
-Me and the contributors here at Little House Living have put together this great list of our top household budgeting tips to try and help keep you on track.
+Everyone can use a little help in sticking to their budget.
+It seems like one day you are sailing along just fine and then the next you hit a snag and you feel like the entire system is coming crashing down.
+My contributors and I here at Little House Living have put together this great list of our top household budgeting tips to try and help keep you on track.
 Make sure you comment with your best budgeting tip!

 - Set priorities & Stick to them.
 Our priorities are rent, church&charities, savings, insurance, phone & internet bills, student loan payments & car upkeep.
 If those financial obligations are not met, we don’t spend $$ on clothes, crafts, fun foods, date nights, or road trips.